 Bartalena L, Baldeschi L, Boboridis K, et al; European Group on Graves' Orbitopathy (EUGOGO).
 The 2016 European Thyroid Association/European Group on Graves' Orbitopathy Guidelines for the Management of Graves' Orbitopathy.
 Eur Thyroid J. 2016 Mar;5(1):9-26. doi: 10.1159/000443828.
 Epub 2016 Mar 2.
 PubMed PMID: 27099835; PubMed Central PMCID: PMC4836120.

 Definition, Etiology, Pathogenesis Top

-A toxic thyroid nodule is an adenoma (toxic adenoma) or a hyperplastic nodule observed on radionuclide scintigraphy that usually (but not always) causes hyperthyroidism.
-It develops most commonly as a result of a somatic mutation of the thyrotropin-stimulating hormone receptor or the alpha subunit of a stimulatory G-protein (Gs alpha).
+A toxic thyroid nodule is an adenoma (toxic adenoma) or hyperplastic nodule observed on radionuclide scintigraphy that usually (but not always) causes hyperthyroidism.
+It develops most commonly as a result of a somatic mutation of the thyrotropin-stimulating hormone receptor or stimulatory G protein alpha subunit (Gs alpha).
 Unlike multinodular goiter, it is not related to iodine deficiency.